-Click any of the images below to view the work of our wonderful 2021 artists for our May 15 & 16 event.
+Click any of the images below to view the work of our wonderful 2022 artists for our October 15 & 16 event.
 More images yet to come.

 Kimberly English is a professional acrylic painter portraying the fields, equipment, and operations of the active agricultural community in southern New Jersey.
-Realistic renderings that illuminate the often overlooked beauty that exists within farming and country living. email@example.com
+Realistic renderings that illuminates the often over looked beauty that exists within farming. firstname.lastname@example.org

 Mary F. Styles Harbs Dragotta creates whimsical art, jewelry, and paintings.
 Her gift/ice cream shop features art by local artists and art from local Pittsgrove-Elmer Schools. firstname.lastname@example.org